Upsilon invariants from cyclic branched covers: Knot Floer invariants from cyclic branched covers

 \section{Knot Floer invariants from cyclic branched covers}

-In \cite{alfieri1} the first author provided a general construction producing maps $\mathcalCFK/_\sim \to \R$ that can be used to generate rational concordance invariants $\mathcal{C}_\Q \to \R$ by precomposing with $\CFKinfty$.
-Recall that a region of the Euclidean plane $C \subset \R^2$ is sad to be \textbf{south-west} if it is closed, non-empty, not equal to $\R ^2$ and Given a knot type complex $\K_*$, denote by $\K_*(C)$ the $\F [U]$-submodule of $\K_*$ spanned by the generators lying in $C$.
+In \cite{alfieri1} the first author described a general construction producing maps $\mathcalCFK/_\sim \to \R$ that can be used to generate rational concordance invariants $\mathcal{C}_\Q \to \R$ by precomposing with $\CFKinfty$.
+Recall that a region of the Euclidean plane $C \subset \R^2$ is \textbf{south-west} if it is closed, non-empty, not equal to $\R ^2$ and Given a knot type complex $\K_*$, denote by $\K_*(C)$ the $\F [U]$-submodule of $\K_*$ spanned by the generators with $(j,A)$-invariants lying in $C$.
 For a south-west region $C$ of the plane and a knot type complex $\K_*$ set

 where $C_t= \{(x,y)\ | \ (x-t, y-t) \in C\}$ denotes the translate of $C$ with the vector $v_t=(t,t)$.
 Here we are using the Maslov grading as homological grading, so $H_q(\K_*)= \Z_2$ for $q\in d(\K_*) + 2 \Z$, and zero otherwise.
 Since the elements with Maslov grading equal to $d(Y, \s )$ form a finite dimensional subspace, it is easy to see that for $t\ll 0$ the map $\K_*(C_t) \hookrightarrow \K_*$ induces the zero-map on $H_{d(\K_*)}$, while for $t\gg 0$ the induced map is surjective.
 The same finiteness also implies that the infimum appearing in the definition above is indeed a minimum, hence in what follows we will write $\min$ instead of $\inf$.
 The next result was pointed out in \cite{alfieri1}.